 It's hard enough to live with anxiety.
 Every day is spent worrying over issues that may not even be important, or spending time trying to quell the numerous physical symptoms that anxiety seems to cause.

-So when anxiety also has a symptom that can causes more anxiety, that can be a tremendous struggle.
+So when anxiety also has a symptom that can cause more anxiety, that can be a tremendous struggle.
 Unfortunately, anxiety can cause several symptoms that increase anxiety, and one of them is impotence.

 Anxiety Can Induce Impotence

-Impotence is absolutely a symptom of anxiety.
+Impotence, or erectile dysfunction, is a sexual disorder in which man struggles to get or maintain an erection.
 The cause of sexual dysfunction in men can be incredibly difficult to diagnose, so if you're concerned you do need to talk to a doctor.
-Yet anxiety - especially severe anxiety - can cause a host of different issues that affect your libido, and impotence is one of them.
-Take my anxiety test to learn more.
+Yet anxiety - especially severe anxiety - can cause a host of different issues that affect your libido and erectile function is one of them.

 - Overwhelmed Brain When you have severe anxiety, it essentially overwhelms your brain.
-Not just on a mental level either - it overloads your brain on a physical level as well.
-Studies have shown that when you have severe anxiety, "less important" parts of your brain slow down, since they're not as important as the parts of your brain dealing with anxiety.
-For some, one of the areas of the brain that may experience this shut down is the area used in sexual attraction.
+Not just on a mental level either - it overloads your brain on a neurochemical level as well.
+Studies have shown that when you have severe anxiety, parts of your brain that are not linked to immediate physical survival may be less active, since they're not as important as the parts of your brain dealing with anxiety, which helps you to respond to a threat (this is the fight or flight response).
+For some people, therefore, the parts of the brain that are involved in helping one to get an erection may become less active or ineffective when a person is anxious.

-- Negative Emotions Of course, it may not be as complex as an overwhelmed brain.
-Anxiety also creates some profound negative emotions.
+- Negative Emotions Anxiety also brings some profoundly negative emotions.
 Unfortunately, these emotions can become problematic when it comes to sexual energy.
-It's harder for many men to feel sexual stimulation (a positive emotion) when they're also feeling negative emotions.
+It's harder for many men to become sexually aroused when they’re preoccupied with negative emotions - and in fact there’s a close link between depression and erectile dysfunction.

-- Distracted Mind Also common is simply a distracted mind.
-If you're too worried about your anxieties and the symptoms, then it becomes much harder to keep a focus on the present moment, which is necessary if you hope to also obtain physical arousal during intimate moments.
-Even if it feels as though you're paying attention to the person in front of you, you may be distracted in your subconscious.
+- Distracted Mind If you're too worried about your anxieties and the symptoms, then it becomes much harder to keep a focus on the present moment, which is necessary if you hope to also obtain physical arousal during intimate moments.
+Even if it feels as though you're paying attention to the person in front of you, you may be distracted without even realizing it.

 - Cortisol and Hormones Cortisol is a hormone released during times of stress.
 Anxiety releases these hormones regularly.
 During stress, cortisol is released in excess, while testosterone decreases by a significant amount.
 Similarly, studies have shown that cortisol has an effect on both the brain and body that could lead to impotence and sexual dysfunction.